 First published in 1963, Advances in Parasitology contains comprehensive and up-to-date reviews in all areas of interest in contemporary parasitology; includes medical studies on parasites of major public health burden, veterinary parasitology, ecology and evolutionary studies and reviews of more traditional areas, such as taxonomy and life history, which shape current thinking and applications.
 Eclectic volumes are supplemented by thematic volumes that may be suggested to the editors.

-About the Editors: David Rollinson, The Natural History Museum, London, UK; and S.I.
-Hay, Spatial Epidemiology and Ecology Group, University of Oxford, UK, and Russell Stothard, Liverpool School of Tropical Medicine, UK.
+About the Editors: David Rollinson, The Natural History Museum, London, UK and Russell Stothard, Liverpool School of Tropical Medicine, UK.